CrypticMessenger/devrev-ai-agents/README.md

 ## Memory Integration
 - **Implementation:** Directory: `Memory/`
-- Instructions on memory integration.

 ## Function Embeddings
 - **Implementation:** Directory: `function_embeddings`
+- Creating rich function description using arguments and example
-- Calculating function embeddings, example, and function description generation.
+- Calculating embedding and doing similarity search
+- Storing function descriptions in vector database

 ## Adding a New Task
 - Guidelines or instructions for adding a new task.